Who does this effect?

 X-rays of the hip to confirm the diagnosis are taken as standard.
 More complex scans such as CT or Magnetic Resonance may be needed to pin down the diagnosis and help surgical planning.

-To begin with, simple measures are tried such as painkillers, weight loss and activity modification.
-Oral supplements such as glucosamine and chondroitin may benefit some patients, especially with early arthritis.
+To begin with, simple measures are tried such as painkillers, weight loss, and activity modification.
+Alternatively, some people have suggested the use of cbd isolate cream.
+Moreover, Oral supplements such as glucosamine and chondroitin may benefit some patients, especially with early arthritis.
 Injections such as steroid, hyaluronic acid or PRP may be used to either confirm the source of the pain (e.g. if the patient also has back pain) or in those patients who are not ready for a joint replacement.

 In simple terms, the ball of the hip is removed and the thigh bone is prepared before the metal stem is inserted.
 The pelvic cup is then prepared and the artificial cup is inserted and held using either bone cement or an artificial coating that bonds directly to the surrounding bone surface (figures 3,4 and 5).

 There are different forms of hip replacement and each one has a role to play depending on the patient’s age and activity level.
-Younger (<70) and more active patients, will have implants where the cup liner is made of a wear resistant plastic and the ball of the hip will be made of ceramic, which is very smooth, hard wearing and produces less wear debris than traditional implants.
+Younger (<70) and more active patients, will have implants where the cup liner is made of a wear-resistant plastic and the ball of the hip will be made of ceramic, which is very smooth, hardwearing and produces less wear debris than traditional implants.
+Since 2018, we have pioneered the use of Robotics in hip replacement surgery.
+This allows for greater accuracy in positioning the implants and a faster recovery afterward.
+For more information about Mako robotic hips go to Robotic assisted hip replacement

 In general, a hip replacement is a safe and reliable operation.
 The vast majority of patients are either pain-free following the surgery or have a significant improvement in their symptoms, returning to a level of activity that has not been possible for some time.

-Approximately, 5% of patients will develop a post-operative complication.
-The most important of these are a deep infection, hip dislocation, leg lengthening, nerve and blood vessel injury, blood clots, fracture, future need for revision and medical complications such as stroke or heart attack.
-Great care is taken to minimize these risks including the use of antibiotics and blood thinning drugs around the time of the operation.
-Using information from The National Joint Register, we know that in general (if a proven combination of implants is used), approx. 95% of hip replacements will still be functioning well at 14 years although this drops in patients less than 55 years old to 93% at 10 years, due to their higher activity level.
+Approximately, 5% of patients will develop postoperative complications.
+The most important of these are deep infection, hip dislocation, leg-lengthening, nerve and blood vessel injury, blood clots, fracture, future need for revision and medical complications such as stroke or heart attack.
+Great care is taken to minimise these risks including the use of antibiotics and blood-thinning drugs around the time of the operation.
+Using information from The National Joint Registry, we know that in general (if a proven combination of implants is used), approx. 95% of hip replacements will still be functioning well at 14 years although this drops in patients less than 55 years old to 93% at 10 years, due to their higher activity level.
 Patients tend to remain in a hospital for between 2 and 4 days.